PUGET SOUND ADVENTIST ACADEMY

 Anatomy and Physiology (2 Semesters, 1 Credit)

-Laboratory work includes required dissection of preserved animal specimens, microscopy, models, and experimental demonstration of concepts covered in class.
+Anatomy and Physiology is an elective two-semester lab science course that covers the basic structure and function of the human body using a systems approach.
+Major topics covered include histology, skeletal, muscular, integumentary, cardiovascular, nervous, and digestive systems.
+Minor topics covered include respiratory, urinary, lymphatic, and reproductive systems.
+Laboratory work includes required dissection of preserved animal specimens, microscopy, models and experimental demonstration of concepts covered in class.
 This course is designed primarily for students majoring in nursing or allied health fields.
-Prerequisite: “C” in Biology or permission from instructor.
+There is a $30 lab fee for this class.
+Prerequisite: “C” in Biology or permission from the teacher.
 Students are required to maintain a “C” average to remain in this class.

 Physics (2 Semesters, 1 Credit)